arangodb/arangodb/Documentation/Books/Manual/Foxx/Guides/Files.md

   be executed several times or not at all.
 In a cluster the setup script will only be executed on a single coordinator.

-Therefore it is almost always a better option to store files in the database or (if file size is a concern) a specialized file storage service.
+Therefore it is almost always a better option to store files using a specialized, external file storage service and handle file uploads outside Foxx itself.

+However in some cases it may be feasible to store smaller files directly in ArangoDB documents by using a separate collection.

+{% hint 'danger' %}
+Due to the way ArangoDB stores documents internally, you should not store file contents alongside other attributes that might be updated independently.
+Additionally, large file sizes will impact performance for operations involving the document and may affect overall database performance.
+{% endhint %}

+{% hint 'warning' %}
+In production, you should avoid storing any files in ArangoDB or handling file uploads in Foxx.
+The following example will work for moderate amounts of small files but is not recommended for large files or frequent uploads or modifications.
+{% endhint %}

 To store files in a document you can simply convert the file contents as a `Buffer` to a base64-encoded string: